 Use a harness for tripod dogs.

-Whilst there are no harnesses designed specifically for three-legged dogs, some regular harnesses like the Ruffwear harnesses have received positive reviews from owners of dogs with a missing limb.
+Whilst there are no harnesses designed specifically for three-legged dogs, some regular harnesses can do a job for dogs with a missing limb.

 Whichever one you choose, a good harness for a tripod dog should have plenty of adjustment so you can customise the fit and soft padding so as not to rub or chafe your dog’s skin.
 There are also sling-type harnesses that can be used as support after surgery on short walks.